Source Free Unsupervised Graph Domain Adaptation: Preliminary

-According to the Def. \ref{def:node_classification}, a typical node classification task is defined on a single graph with partial supervision.
-To better leverage the knowledge from a labeled graph (namely source graph) to tackle the same node classification task on another unlabeled graph (namely target graph), Unsupervised Graph Domain Adaptation (UGDA) \cite{zhang2019dane} is proposed and defined as follows: \begin{defn}[\textbf{\emph{Unsupervised Graph Domain Adaptation}}] Unsupervised Graph Domain Adaptation aims to learn a node classification model $\mathbf{\mathcal{Q}}(\mathbf{Y}|\mathbf{G}; \Theta)$ based on a source graph $\mathbf{G_s} = (\mathbf{V_s}, \mathbf{E_s}, \mathbf{X_s}, \mathbf{Y_s})$, and the model performs well on a target graph $\mathbf{G_t} = (\mathbf{V_t}, \mathbf{E_t}, \mathbf{X_t}, \mathbf{Y_t})$ where the following conditions need to be satisfied: (1) $\mathbf{Y_t}$ is unknown, (2) edges of both graphs are homogeneous, (3) node features express the same meaning, (4) exactly the same set of node labels are shared, and (5) the prediction tasks are almost same, i.e., the oracle conditional distributions for source graph $p_s(y|x, \mathcal{N})$ and for target graph $p_t(y|x, \mathcal{N})$ are almost equal. \end{defn}
+According to Def. \ref{def:node_classification}, a typical node classification task is defined on a single graph with partial supervision.
+To better leverage the knowledge from a labeled graph (namely source graph) to tackle the same node classification task on another unlabeled graph (namely target graph), Unsupervised Graph Domain Adaptation (UGDA) \cite{zhang2019dane} is proposed.
+We then give a clear definition of UGDA which has already been well recognized in \cite{shen2020adversarial, zhang2019dane, wu2020unsupervised, jin2020active, shen2020adversarial}.